thomas-borrel/white-paper/white-paper.md

 # Disclaimer

 The information set out in this white paper is of a preliminary nature.
-Consequently, neither the authors nor any of their respective affiliates assume any responsibility that the information set out herein is final or correct and each of the foregoing disclaims, to the fullest extent permitted by applicable law, any and all liability whether arising in tort, contract or otherwise in respect of this white paper.
+Consequently, neither the authors nor any of their respective affiliates assume any responsibility that the information set out herein is final or correct and each of the foregoing disclaims, to the fullest extent permitted by applicable law, any and all liability whether arising in tort, contract or otherwise in respect of this whitepaper.
-Neither this white paper nor anything contained herein shall form the basis of or be relied on in connection with or act as an inducement to enter into any contract or commitment whatsoever.
+Neither this whitepaper nor anything contained herein shall form the basis of or be relied on in connection with or act as an inducement to enter into any contract or commitment whatsoever.

 Nothing in this white paper constitutes an offer to sell or a solicitation to purchase any tokens discussed herein.
 In any event, were this white paper to be deemed to be such an offer or solicitation, no such offer or solicitation is intended or conveyed by this white paper in any jurisdiction where it is unlawful to do so, where such an offer or solicitation would require a license or registration, or where such an offer or solicitation is subject to restrictions.
 In particular, any tokens discussed herein have not been, and, as of the date of issuance of this white paper, are not intended to be, registered under the securities or similar laws of any jurisdiction, whether or not such jurisdiction considers such tokens to be a security or similar instrument and may not be offered or sold in any jurisdiction where to do so would constitute a violation of the relevant laws of such jurisdiction.

 # License